soft-matter/trackpy/README.rst

 obtained, the package provides tools for flitering, grouping, and analyzing them.

+None of the code for active microrheology (tracking and analyzing the motions of magnetic nanowires) has yet been included in this repository.

 Related Projects
 ================

   * Particle tracking using IDL http://www.physics.emory.edu/~weeks/idl/
-  * A C++ implementation wrapped in Python https://github.com/tacaswell/tracking
+  * A C++ implementation (also wrapped in Python) https://github.com/tacaswell/tracking

 Background
 ==========